 We use this personal data under Article 6(1)(e) of the GDPR (it is necessary for the performance of a task carried out in the public interest) and Section 8(c) of the DPA 2018 and, to the extent that we use any special categories of personal data or criminal records, under Article 9(2)(g) (it is necessary for reasons of substantial public interest) and Sections 10(3) and (5) of the DPA 2018 (it is necessary for the exercise of the FCA’s statutory functions, it meets a condition set out in Part 2 of Schedule 1 and we have an appropriate policy in place for such use.

 We also use personal data for law enforcement purposes under Section 35(2)(b) of the DPA 2018 (it is based on law and is necessary for the performance of a task carried out by us for that lawful purpose) and, to the extent that we use any special categories of personal data, under Section 35(5) (it is strictly necessary for law enforcement, it meets a condition set out in Schedule 8 of the DPA 2018 and we have an appropriate policy in place for such use.).

 When personal data is transferred outside the EU by us for enforcement purposes

 Given the international nature of our enforcement work, where necessary and appropriate we share personal data with third parties, most commonly regulators and law enforcement agencies, outside the EU.
 We will only transfer personal data outside the EU if permitted by the GDPR or DPA 2018.
 We have robust processes to ensure that appropriate safeguards are in place to protect any personal data included in such transfers.
-The FCA is a signatory to the IOSCO-ESMA administrative arrangement for the transfer of personal data between EEA authorities and non-EEA authorities.
-This arrangement acts as an appropriate safeguard when the FCA shares personal data with non-EEA regulators that have signed the arrangement.
-View the full text of the administrative arrangement and the list of signatories.
-If you would like to obtain more details about our procedures for transferring personal data to countries outside the EU, please contact us.
+The FCA is a signatory to several administrative arrangements for the transfer of personal data from the FCA to non-EEA regulators.
+These arrangements act as an appropriate safeguard when the FCA shares personal data with non-EEA regulators that have signed these arrangements.
+View the full text of these administrative arrangements.